ReferralCandy/woocommerce-referralcandy/readme.txt

 == Changelog ==

+= 2.2.1 =
+* Fix for non-English stores not submitting purchases to ReferralCandy

 = 2.2.0 =
 * Reinstated tracking code rendering as backup referral detection if setting referrer cookies fail
 * Added option to select the status of orders that are to be sent to ReferralCandy